When I read Pastor Ronny’s reflection, “Depend on Him Like Clay to a Potter“, he reminded me of the famous Clay Cliffs in Omarama, New Zealand.

 We often remained motionless and focused on God but only for a moment.

 The fact is, we are always on the go.
 We always lack the patience to wait upon the Lord sincerely.

-Our restlessness before God is indicative of a person who always wants to be in control.
+Our restlessness before God indicates a person who always wants to be in control.

-The answer to the question, “how long should we be still?”
+The answer to the question, “how long should we still be?”

 I found Psalm 37:7 expressing the answer that we need to be still before the Lord and wait patiently for him: